-To determine the electronic structure and coordination, X-ray absorption near-edge structure (XANES) and extended X-ray absorption fine structure (EXAFS) spectroscopy at the Co K-edge are recorded.
-As shown in Figure 3a, the absorptionedge position of Co(1.28%)-pCN is close to that of CoO and is located between the Co foil and Co3O4, demonstrating that the valence state of Co is around +2.
-The formation of Co-O and Co-N bonds in Co(1.28%)-pCN is verified by Fourier transformed (FT) k^3 -weighted $\chi(k)$ function.
-As exhibited in Figure 3b, a Co-ligand peak at ≈1.5 Å in Co(1.28%)-pCN is observed, which is apparently different from the Co-Co coordination peak at 2.2 Å in Co foil and the Co-O coordination peak at 1.7 Å in CoO, further demonstrating the atomically dispersed Co species.^[25] The 1.5 Å FT peak is similar to Co-N bond of CoPc, but with slight differences, which may be caused by the Co-O coordination bond.
-To obtain the quantitative structural parameters of Co in the Co(1.28%)-pCN, a least-squares EXAFS curve fit is conducted, as displayed in Figure 3c and in Figure S3 and Table S1 (Supporting Information).
+To determine the electronic structure and coordination, X-ray absorption near-edge structure (XANES) and extended X-ray absorption fine structure (FKAFS) spectroscopy at the Co K-edge are recorded.
+As shown in Figure 3a, the absorption -eite portion of Co(1.28%)pCN is close to that of CoO and is located between the Co foil and Co3O4, demonstrating that the valence state of Co is around +2.
+The formation of Coand Co-N bonds in Co(1.28%)shtel $\chi(k)$ function.
+As exhibited in Figure pCN is verified by Fourier transformed (FT) We 6)-p is observed, which is apparently different 3b, a Co-ligand peak at ca. 1.5 Å in Co(1 from the Co-Co coordination peak a Co foil and the Co-O coordination peak at 1.7 Å in CoO, further demonstrating the atomically dispersed Co species.^[25] The 1.5 Å FT peak is similar to Co-N bond of CPc, but with slight differences, which may be caused by the Co-O otain the quantitative structural parameters of Co in the Co(1.28%)coordination bond.
+To pCN, a least-squares EXAFS curve fit is conducted, as displayed in Figure 3c, Figure S3 and Table S1 (Supporting Information).
 These results indicate that the Co is likely to be coordinated with the O and N atoms, and the coordination number is determined to be 2.6 and 2.6 for Co-O and Co-N, respectively.
 The coordination structure is also confirmed by the optimized density functional theory (DFT) calculation model as the most thermodynamically stable structure can be formed when both O and N atoms of HDMP participate in the Co coordination, shown in Figure 3d.